lbilondon/NEARME_BLACKBERRY/webservice/README.md

 #Webservice for showing Twitter OAuth

+__PLEASE NOTE:__ This is for demonstration / quick development purposes only, you will need to setup a more robust webservice for production enviroments.

 ##Running the server:

 1. To run the server run the following command in this folder: